-The Global Partnership Against the Spread of Weapons and Materials of Mass Destruction (Global Partnership or GP).
-The United States is a member of the Global Partnership, a multilateral security working group led by the G7 (but with broader membership) aimed at preventing the proliferation of chemical, biological, radiological, and nuclear (CBRN) weapons and related materials.
-Established in 2002 at the then-G8 Summit in Kananaskis, Canada, the forum brings members (30 countries and the EU) together to coordinate and fund CBRN threat reduction projects around the world.
-In 2023, under Japan's Presidency, the GP met twice in person, once each in Tokyo and Nagasaki, and virtually several times.
+The Global Partnership Against the Spread of Weapons and Materials of Mass Destruction (Global Partnership or GP): The United States is a member of the G7-led Global Partnership, a multilateral security working group (but with broader membership) aimed at preventing the proliferation of chemical, biological, radiological, and nuclear (CBRN) weapons and related materials.
+Established in 2002 at the then-G8 Summit in Kananaskis, Canada, the forum brings 31 members (30 countries and the EU) together to coordinate and fund CBRN threat reduction projects around the world.
+In 2024 under Italy's Presidency, the GP met twice in Rome.